 Age 12-24 months by August 31st

-Lab School located in Rainier Hall (RAH) on The South Seattle College Campus
+Lab School is located in the former Child Care Center (CCC) on The South Seattle College Campus

 Parent Educator: Kylene Ushimaru

 In our one-day toddler class, children are are moving from baby to toddler–oh how they change from September to May!

 From hardly noticing the kids nearby to running up to say “hi”

 Our class gives children lots of opportunities to explore on their own, learn to acknowledge and manage their emotions, and begin to learn to share with friends.

 Choice Time to Explore, Pretend, and Create at the folowing interest areas